 Stewing on the clash all the way home, Reynolds didn’t hold his feelings back.

 “He’s dead to me bro, he’s dead to me,” he told Fox Sports’ Greg Murphy.

-Stewards will investigate Van Gisbergen’s action, which Reynolds’ team boss Rod Nash called a “stupid driving desperation move”.
+Stewards will investigate Van Gisbergen’s actions, which Reynolds’ team boss Rod Nash called a “stupid driving desperation move”.

 Reynolds said he didn’t expect an apology.

-“He was drilling me … he might have got the tiniest overlap and I was turned around at high speed,” he said.
+“He was drilling me … he might have got the tiniest overlap and I was turned around at high speed,” Reynolds said.

 “It’s a really silly thing, really stupid.

 “The good drivers in the field can pass you without crashing into you.”

 Reynolds then made his point directly to Van Gisbergen and his team, leaping inside their team truck to remonstrate.

 For his part, Van Gisbergen said he “wasn’t going to back out” after the pair clashed on the opening turn.